-Keisha-Khan Perry Assistant Professor of Africana Studies.
+Keisha-Khan Perry Associate Professor of Africana Studies.
 Specializations: Black women’s activism in Brazil; African diaspora studies; Race relations in Latin America.

 Besenia Rodriguez Associate Dean of the College for Research and Upperclass Studies.
 Specializations: Black Latin American Cultural and Political History.